Essential Last-Minute Things to Pack for Family Vacation

 Freshette

 We have a daughter, and for those of you who are in the same shoes as we, you’ll understand when we say that it takes a little more effort for girls to go to the bathroom than boys.
 We’re strictly talking about #1, here.
 For example, in Southeast Asian market restaurants where a hole in the ground is what they call a toilet, squatting is not an option for Western kids.
-Thanks to Freshette (female urinary director), our daughter was able to remain to stand, just as boys do, to relieve herself without feeling as if she has been contaminated.
+Thanks to Freshette (female urinary director), our daughter was able to remain to stand, just as boys do, to relieve herself without feeling as if she had been contaminated.
 It’s easy to use, and easy to carry around.
 It’s a small mechanism that fits easily in a small pocketbook.
 Works great on planes, trains, and the occasional pulling over in an automobile.
-Few creations, mediate the biological divide such as this product.
+Few creations mediate the biological divide as well as this product.
 Highly recommended!

 ~ Brenda Tolentino, Dish Our Town